 In addition to P300- and MI-based BCIs, deep learning models also applies to the other BCIs, including motion-onset visual evoked potentials \cite{Ma2017} and self-paced reaching movements \cite{Pei2018}.
-Nguyen et al. developed an SSVEP-based BCI speller system that used only one channel \cite{Nguyen2019}.
-They segmented single-channel EEG signals to windowed EEG and used fast Fourier transform to extract features, then features were fed into a CNN model for classification.
-According to this paper, frequency resolutions and lengths of time window influence classification performance.
-It was found that frequency resolution of 0.0625 Hz and time window of 2S were optimal for the classification of five-class SSVEP \cite{Nguyen2019}.
-Waytowich et al. proposed a CNN-based network to deal with asynchronous problem in SSVEP classification \cite{Waytowich2018}.
-This network had three convolutional layers and each convolutional layer was followed by batch normalization, pooling and dropout layers.
-The network was evaluated on a 12-class SSVEP dataset.
-The results demonstrated its robustness and efficiency in both slow-wave and fast-wave frequency activity.
+Nguyen et al. developed a steady state visually evoked potential (SSVEP)-based BCI speller system, in which only one channel was used \cite{Nguyen2019}.
+They used fast Fourier transform to extract features from this channel and then fed the features into a CNN model.
+According to their results, frequency resolution and time window length influence classification performance.
+The frequency resolution of 0.0625 Hz and time window of 2s were optimal for the five-class classification \cite{Nguyen2019}.
+Waytowich et al. proposed a compact CNN to deal with asynchronous problem in SSVEP classification \cite{Waytowich2018}.
+It outperformed canonical correlation analysis (CCA) and combined-CCA.